cellml/libcellml/docs/theory/theory_ode_solutions.rst

 Defining the initial values
 +++++++++++++++++++++++++++
 All :code:`Variables` items must either be initialised using the :code:`setInitialValue()` function, or specified within the MathML as a variable of integration (VOI) using the :code:`<bvar> ... </bvar>` tags.
 Note that VOI must not be initialised - setting an initial value for these will raise an error in the :code:`Generator`.

+Note that the initial conditions for all non-VOI variables are specified in a function, as opposed to the dictonary syntax used for the information items above.
+This function can be called by the solver.

 .. code-block:: cpp